CBP Officer

 Are most CBP officers lifers, working there til they retire?
 What are some popular career moves for officers who want a change?

-Asked by Porter over 9 years ago
+Asked by Porter almost 10 years ago

 CBP is not a bad career to be a lifer in.
 Benefits are incredible, pay is even better.
 There are certainly are a lot of lifers here.
 The thing people dont know is that there is a lot more to do with this agency than process travelers and ask "Where are you going?
 What are you bringing?"
 We have intelligence duties, cargo screening, canine, training with INTERPOL, etc. When an CBP Officer changes careers, usually its to a Special Agent position within the federal government.
 The easiest transition is usually with Homeland Security Investigations (former ICE).
 Besides HSI, CBP Officers will transition over to Special Agent in FBI, DEA, ATF, etc.